ksenmel/v-factscore/README.md

 res = fs.get_score(generations=[generation1, generation2], k=1)
 ```

-See see [demo.ipynb](https://github.com/ksenmel/factscore/blob/main/demo.ipynb) for more details.
+See see [demo.ipynb](https://github.com/ksenmel/v-factscore/blob/main/demo.ipynb) for more details.

+## License
+This project is licensed under the MIT License — see the [LICENSE](https://github.com/ksenmel/v-factscore/blob/main/LICENSE) file for details.